 The Mississippi River acts as the western border of Memphis.
 In downtown, it runs adjacent to Riverside Drive.
 Additionally, the Mississippi can be accessed by Interstates 55 and 40 and Meeman Shelby State Park.

 Frequently Asked Questions

-How deep is the Mississippi River?
-The River is anywhere from 3 feet to 200 feet deep and ranges from 0 to 1,475 feet about sea level.
+- How deep is the Mississippi River?
+The River is anywhere from 3 feet to 200 feet deep and ranges from 0 to 1,475 feet above sea level.

-How fast does the Mississippi River flow?
-The Mississippi River flows at 1.2 mile per hour up to 3 miles per hour.
+- How fast does the Mississippi River flow?
+The Mississippi River flows at 1.2 miles per hour up to 3 miles per hour.

 There are four bridges that span the Mississippi River in the Memphis area, the Harahan Bridge and Frisco Bridges are currently only used for rail traffic.
-In October 2016, the Harahan Bridge’s pedestrian and bicycle pathway will open to the public.
+In October 2016, the Harahan Bridge’s pedestrian and bicycle pathway opened to the public.

 There are two bridges open to car traffic that connect Memphis to Arkansas by spanning the Mighty Mississippi.